dlbogdan/universal-volume/README.md

 - **Languages**: Primarily Go, using the [go-plugins-helpers](https://github.com/docker/go-plugins-helpers) library.
 - **Local Testing**:
-  1. Run `go build -o universal-volume .` to build the binary.
+  1. `go build -o universal-volume .` to build the binary.
-  2. Manually run the binary with `sudo ./universal-volume` (for direct testing without a managed plugin).
+  2. Run it manually with `sudo ./universal-volume` for direct testing without a managed plugin.
-  3. Place a JSON file in `/etc/docker/plugins/universal-volume.json` pointing to your socket if needed:
+  3. If Docker doesn’t automatically recognize the socket, place a JSON file like `/etc/docker/plugins/universal-volume.json` with:
      ```json
      {
        "Name": "universal-volume",
        "Addr": "unix:///run/docker/plugins/universal-volume.sock"
      }
      ```
-  4. Use `docker volume create -d universal-volume ...` to test.
+  4. Use `docker volume create -d universal-volume ...` to test locally.
 - **Contributions**:
   1. Fork the repo
-  2. Open a pull request describing your changes
+  2. Open a Pull Request
-  3. We review and merge
+  3. We’ll review & merge changes

 ---

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [MIT License](./LICENSE) (or whichever license you choose).
 See the [LICENSE](./LICENSE) file for details.

 ---

-**Enjoy your universal-volume plugin!** If you have questions or encounter issues, open an [issue on GitHub](https://github.com/your-username/universal-volume/issues).
+**Enjoy universal-volume!** If you have questions or encounter issues, open an [issue on GitHub](https://github.com/<your-username>/universal-volume/issues).
 Contributions and feedback are always welcome.